EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ?>
     ```

-You can change the favourites icon in the browser tab by adding `favicon.ico` to `~/containers/yourls/html` - a nice generator for these is at https://gauger.io/fonticon/.
+You can change the favourites icon shown in the browser tab for the index - there are nice generators for these from [text/emoji](https://favicon.io/) or from [Font Awesome icons](https://gauger.io/fonticon/).
+Place the newly generatored favicon files in `~/containers/yourls/favicon` - the Docker compose file above maps the contents of this to the `/var/www/html` directory within the container.

 You can also insert PHP pages into the `/pages` directory to create pages accessible via shortcode - see the YOURLS [documentation](https://yourls.org/docs/guide/extend/pages) for more information.